 What safari lodge luxury actually means

 Safari luxury is not just about thread count or bathroom size.
-It usually comes down to a mix of six things: the quality of the accommodation, the wildlife area, the level of privacy, the guiding, the inclusions, and how personalized the stay feels.
+It usually comes down to a mix of six things: the quality of the accommodations, the wildlife area, the level of privacy, the guiding, the inclusions, and how personalized the stay feels.

 Privacy also changes the experience quickly.
 A small lodge with five or six suites often feels very different from a larger safari hotel, even if both are comfortable.
 Fewer rooms can mean quieter common areas, more attentive service, and less competition for space on drives.